balanced-dev/yuzu-docs/docs/definition/markup.md

 - 2 sources (one for WebP, one for a fallback- uses whatever type the image is already): notice the `&format=webp` URL parameter and `type="image/webp"` attribute
 - For each source (both WebP and non-WebP) we have a normal density crop using `width=[width]&height=[height]&mode=crop` URL parameters and a higher density version using `width=[width * 2]&height=[height * 2]&mode=crop`.
 Also notice the `1.5x` at the end of the higher density version.

 So imagine if multiple tweaks needed to be made after the initial version had been built.
-Calculating double widths and height values, making sure you've updated both the WebP and non-WebP version etc. was getting very tedious!
+Calculating double widths and height values, making sure you've updated both the WebP and non-WebP version etc. became very tedious, especially with multiple `picture` elements throughout the project.

 Meanwhile with `pictureSource` the above example can be boiled down to:
 ```handlebars